monk-io/docs/docs/develop/load-balancers.md

 ## Custom health checks

-Monk can configure the load balancers to perform custom health checks on the target services in order to switch between them in case they fail.
+MonkOS can configure the load balancers to perform custom health checks on the target services in order to switch between them in case they fail.
 Health checks can be applied to any type of load balancer, regardless of its type.

 ### HTTP